pranavgaikwad/pgutils/redshifter/README.md

 Redshifter is a simple script that you can use to adjust the color temperature of your desktop.

-It makes use of [Redshift](https://github.com/jonls/redshift) which is a popular tool.
+It makes use of [Redshift](https://github.com/jonls/redshift), a popular open source program.

 ### What makes this tool different from redshift ?